ebiu2005/CompChem25/README.md

 # CompChem25
-This repository contains the necessary info for Handson lecture of the Computational Chemistry course 2025
+This repository contains the necessary info for Handson lectures of the Computational Chemistry course, year 2025